tendermint/tendermint/docs/architecture/adr-069-flexible-node-intitalization.md

 `internal/blocks`) will encapsulate the initialization of these block management areas of the code.

+### Injectable Component Option

+This section briefly describes a possible implementation for user-supplied services running within a node.
+This should not be implemented unless user-supplied components are a hard requirement for a user.

 In order to allow components to be replaced, a new public function will be added to the public interface of `node` with a signature that resembles the following: